Delai-Huanglab/Delai-Huanglab.github.io/_pages/home.md

 **News: Our lab will be opening at the Zhejiang University (ZJU)!** Join us!

-We have two overarching goals: first,
-**to understand cell fate decision**, by identifying key factors driving cell fate transition.
-Second, **to improve fish traits** including ornament, growth rate, stress resistance etc.
+Our research pursues two overarching goals: to **uncover the mechanisms governing cell fate decisions** through identification of key regulatory factors, and to leverage this knowledge to **improve fish traits**, including ornamentation, growth rate, and stress resistance.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >
     <!-- Menu -->